spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 We're going to deploy initially via the Heroku Command Line Interface *CLI*

-On your c9 environment terminal, log into Heroku [it should be installed by default]
+From your c9 environment terminal, log into Heroku [it should be installed by default]

 ```
 $ heroku login